matrix-org/matrix-authentication-service/docs/reference/configuration.md

       #   - `private_key_jwt` (using the keys defined in the `secrets.keys` section)
       token_endpoint_auth_method: client_secret_post

-      # What signing algorithm to use to sign the authentication request when using
+      # Which signing algorithm to use to sign the authentication request when using
       # the `private_key_jwt` or the `client_secret_jwt` authentication methods
       #token_endpoint_auth_signing_alg: RS256